M-ballabio1/D3S-projects/README.md

 Projects carried out by modifying and using datasets on Kaggle or other public dataset platforms such as Google Dataset Search or Microsoft Azure.

 #### 1. Logistic Regression project:
             Modified "cardio_train.csv" dataset on Kaggle and added some new features (x1, x2, x3 ...) to improve the predictivity of the label (y), i.e. the presence or not of cardiovascular disease:

             - MEAN ARTERIAL PRESSURE
             - HEART RATE
             - SYSTOLIC VOLUME
             - BODY MASS INDEX

+            Using the following features brings the test accuracy from 0.70 to 0.736.